US COVID-19 deaths hit 600,000, equal to yearly cancer toll

 The U.S. death toll from COVID-19 topped 600,000 on Tuesday, even as the vaccination drive has drastically brought down daily cases and fatalities and allowed the country to emerge from the gloom and look forward to summer.

 The number of lives lost, as recorded by Johns Hopkins University, is greater than the population of Baltimore or Milwaukee.
 It is about equal to the number of Americans who died of cancer in 2019.
-Worldwide, the COVID-19 death toll stands at about 3.8 million.
+Worldwide, the death toll stands at about 3.8 million.

 The milestone came the same day that California and New York lifted most of their remaining restrictions, joining other states in opening the way, step by step, for what could be a fun and close to normal summer for many Americans.